kovyrin/cubiio2/README.md

         - Setting the max power(255)/speed(600mm/min).
         - You can adjust speed and power in the APP.
     - **Notes:**
-      - Did not work, generated gcode crashed the app reliably when loaded
+      - Did not work, generated G-Code file crashed the app reliably when loaded
   - ### LaserWeb
-    - Open-source software for controlling Laser and CNC machines, allows you to use all kinds of vector files with machines working on GCode
+    - Open-source software for controlling Laser and CNC machines, allows you to use all kinds of vector files with machines working on G-Code
     - Official site: https://laserweb.yurl.ch/
     - I've used the hosted version so far: https://laserweb.github.io/LaserWeb4/
     - **Notes:**